HritikaGupta22/Time_Series_Dashboard_on_E-Commerce_Website_Logs/README.md

 # Time_Series_Dashboard_on_E-Commerce_Website_Logs

 ## Methodology
-The data for the E-Commerce Website Log was sourced from Kaggle.
+The data for the E-Commerce Website Log was sourced from Kaggle(https://www.kaggle.com/datasets/kzmontage/e-commerce-website-logs/data).
 The dataset was first cleaned by removing spaces and then transformed into line protocol format.
 This formatted file was processed line-by-line, with each line being read at 8-second intervals and inserted into InfluxDB.
 A database sample was then created, along with a measurement named "churn."
 Finally, a dashboard was developed using Grafana.

 ## About Data
 This dataset captures detailed logs from an e-commerce website, offering insights into user behavior and sales performance.
 It includes the time and duration of website access, IP addresses, and corresponding countries, allowing for geographic and temporal analysis.
 Information on the language and platform used provides insights into user preferences and device trends.
 Key metrics such as sales amounts, return amounts, and bytes consumed link user activity to revenue generation and data usage patterns.
 This dataset enables the creation of dashboards to analyze global reach, peak activity times, revenue trends, and platform optimization, making it a valuable resource for e-commerce analytics.